Quick answer

 How much income can ERE-certificates generate?

-The income depends on the charging volume and the current ERE market price.
+Income depends on your charging volume and the current ERE market price.
 As a rule of thumb, charging via the grid yields approximately €0.10 per kWh net.
-Charging with simultaneous on-site renewable generation, for example solar panels, can yield up to approximately €0.25 per kWh.
-This depends on the simultaneity between charging and generation, with or without a battery.
-Voltico optimises this automatically.
+If you charge while generating on site, for example with solar panels, this can rise to around €0.25 per kWh.
+Voltico optimises that allocation automatically.
+Prices are not guaranteed and no rights can be derived from these indications.

 How do EREs contribute to a better environment?